THIS DATE IN HISTORY: June 10

 1971: The Montreal Canadiens use the No. 1 pick in the NHL Draft to select forward Guy Lafleur, who's coming off a season that sees him score 130 goals in 62 games for Quebec of the Quebec Major Junior Hockey League.
 The Canadiens hit another home run in the second round by selecting defenseman Larry Robinson.
 The two become key members of Montreal's dynasty in the late 1970s, and each earns induction into the Hockey Hall of Fame.

 Video: Guy Lafleur won Cup five times in Montreal

 1973: The second-year New York Islanders name former NHL defenseman Al Arbour as their new coach, replacing Phil Goyette.
-Arbour has the Islanders in the Stanley Cup Semifinals two years later and coaches them to four consecutive Stanley Cup championships from 1980-83.
+Arbour has the Islanders in the Stanley Cup Semifinals two years later and coaches them to four consecutive championships from 1980-83.
 He retires in 1994 as the second-winningest coach in NHL history.

 1996: The Colorado Avalanche cap their first season in Denver by doing something they couldn't do during their 16 seasons as the Quebec Nordiques: win the Stanley Cup.
 Patrick Roy makes 63 saves before defenseman Uwe Krupp scores 4:31 into the third overtime to give the Avalanche a 1-0 victory against the Florida Panthers at Miami Arena and complete a four-game sweep of the Final.
 Krupp's slap shot from the right point beats Florida goalie John Vanbiesbrouck, ending a game that takes nearly five hours.
 Colorado captain Joe Sakic wins the Conn Smythe Trophy.